gabrielaraujo1007/Reaction.discordbot/README.md

 You need add your token, client id and guild id in .env file.

-Too is needed the node js and discord js library installad in your machine.
+It is also necessary the node js and discord js library installad in your machine.